Abide Someplace Good, Because “Wherever You Go, There You Are”

 To accentuate that point, consider that we actually spend most of our lives simmering in falsehood.
 Advertising agencies present stories and scenarios that will subtly convince you to believe whatever they claim about their products (even if those claims have no basis in reality).
 In an era where truth is watered down, twisted, and manipulated, truth is an endangered species.
 Think about this: almost every commercial message you hear tells a story that either makes claims that are not true, or creates a virtual myth-like environment in an attempt to alter what you think about reality.
 Christmas shoppers can avoid black Friday crowds and “save thousands” by buying a car.

 Shaving commercials show guys lathered up like Santa with a shaving cream beard.
-Actually, only about 1/3 of that amount of shaving cream is needed to actually shave.
+In fact, however, only about 1/3 of that amount of shaving cream is needed to actually shave.
 So, the commercials are subtly trying to implant a false idea of how much cream a guy should use on every shave.
 (Same thing happens with pictures of toothpaste slathered on top of the toothbrush!)
 In the commercial story, if a guy uses a certain cologne, women go nuts over him.
-Of course we know that in reality a good smelling nerd is still a nerd.
+Of course, we know that in reality a good smelling nerd is still a nerd.

 Assaulted From All Sides